Small Business Insurance Questions Answered | Go-Getter Advisors

 Disability insurance for the self-employed replaces a portion of your income if an illness or injury keeps you from working.
 Unlike employees who may have employer-sponsored coverage, business owners have to build this safety net themselves — and it's one of the most important ones to have in place before you need it.

-Yes — we're licensed in all three states and serve clients across the entire tri-state region, both in person and remotely.
-Our home base is Saint George, Utah, but we regularly work with clients in Phoenix, Scottsdale, Las Vegas, Henderson, Reno, and everywhere in between.
+Yes — we're licensed in all four states and serve clients across the entire region, both in person and remotely.
+Our home base is Saint George, Utah, but we regularly work with clients in Phoenix, Scottsdale, Las Vegas, Henderson, Reno, Los Angeles, San Diego, and everywhere in between.
 A free clarity call is the best first step no matter where you're located.

 Ready for Clarity?